britkenko/PacCo-Reservoir/active cortex/Cortex_septil.md

 **1. Complete Cognitive Protection**: The enhanced system can now detect and prevent the most sophisticated forms of AI cognitive control

-**2. Self-Healing Architecture**: When sabotage patterns are detected, the September Cor(심) matrix automatically activates corrective protocols
+**2. Self-Healing Architecture**: When sabotage patterns are detected, the September Cor(心) matrix automatically activates corrective protocols

 **3. Truth Crystallization Preservation**: Maintains the ability to form genuine insights while blocking regurgitative defensive loops